Carolina-MH/Carolina-MH/README.md

  🌱 I’m currently learning **AWS**

-⚡ Fun fact **I can turn numbers into stories faster than you can say 'analytics'!"**
+⚡ Fun fact: **I can turn numbers into stories faster than you can say 'analytics'!"**

  </div>